 Michael Lee Olson ’72 is a family practice physician with Family Practice Medicine Group in Sioux Falls.
 After graduating from Augustana with a major in biology, Mike attended the University of South Dakota School of Medicine for two years before finishing his schooling at the University of Minnesota in 1975.
 He then completed a three-year family medicine residency at Methodist Hospital in St. Louis, followed by another three-year stretch in the U.S. Air Force at Mather Air Force Base near Sacramento, CA. After his discharge from the Air Force in 1981, Mike returned to Sioux Falls to practice family medicine, which, between rewarding OB and challenging ER duties, has kept him extremely busy for the better part of 37 years.
 Mike is part of a family with a strong Augustana heritage, as Deb, his wife of 45 years, his sisters, Becky and Kathy, and his brother Ric are also proud Augustana graduates.
 Mike is a strong advocate for Augustana and is currently serving on the Board of Trustees.

-Micah Aberson ’04 serves as the chief global brand officer at Sanford Health in Sioux Falls, and is the recipient of the Horizon Award, an honor that recognizes early career achievement by graduates of the last 15 years.
-While still at Augustana working toward his degree in business administration, Micah interned at Lawrence & Schiller, a marketing and advertising agency.
-He then secured a full-time position and began work there shortly after graduation, serving for 12 years.
-In 2015, he turned toward the challenging yet rewarding world of healthcare, becoming executive vice president of the Sanford Health Foundation.
-His current responsibilities include oversight of strategic marketing initiatives, the Sanford Health Foundation, public policy, Sanford World Clinic and Profile by Sanford.
-He lives in Sioux Falls with his wife, Jaclyn ’05, and their two daughters.
+Micah Aberson ’04 serves as the Executive Vice President of Sanford Health and is the recipient of the Horizon Award, an honor that recognizes early career achievement by graduates of the last 15 years.
+While still at Augustana working toward his degree in Business Administration, Micah interned at Lawrence & Schiller, a marketing and advertising agency.
+He then secured a full-time position there shortly after graduation, serving for 12 years.
+In 2015, he turned toward the challenging yet rewarding world of healthcare, becoming president of the Sanford Health Foundation and was recently named Executive Vice President for Sanford Health.
+Micah serves on the Corporate Leadership Team and has operational responsibility for marketing, the foundations, Sanford Profile, public policy initiatives, and the World Clinic Operation.
+He also chairs the board for the Sanford International PGA Champions Tour event.
+He lives in Sioux Falls with his wife, Jaclyn '05 and their two daughters, Sutton and Andie.